-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 And if you need to clean them, that’s fairly easy too.
 A simple soap and water solution should do the trick quite well.

-Which brings us to the only qualm we have of this product, its joint at the ferrules.
+This brings us to the only qualm we have of this product, it’s joint with the Ferrules.

 We doubt if these brushes will last long.